juji-io/docs/docs/faq.md

 <a name="!msg-vs-request"></a>
 ### What are the differences between a `Message` and a `Request`?

 : A message or remark is a chatbot comment in conversation that does not wait for a user response.
-In contrast, when the chatbot asks a question or make a request, it will actively wait for the user to input the answer.
+In contrast, when the chatbot asks a question or makes a request, it will actively wait for the user to input the answer.

 <a name="!custom-topic"></a>